dgaydukov/cert-spring5/files/spring5.md

 ###### Spring Cloud
 Spring Cloud - allows easy production deployment.
 It consist of
-* Eureka (service discovery from Netflix) - distinct service that store all services by name and provide them to other services
+* `Eureka` (service discovery from Netflix) - distinct service that store all services by name and provide them to other services
-* Ribbon (client-side load balancer) - client library that help to work with eureka server
+* `Ribbon` (client-side load balancer) - client library that help to work with eureka server
-* Config server - distinct service that pull configuration from git or vault service and provide it to your microservices
+* `Config server` - distinct service that pull configuration from git or vault service and provide it to your microservices
-* Spring Cloud Bus - automatic update of configuration in the Config Server, once they has been committed to git server
+* `Spring Cloud Bus` - automatic update of configuration in the Config Server, once they has been committed to git server
-* Spring Cloud Stream - inter-service communacation with rabbitmq or kafka (can be used to propagate changes from config server to all microservices)
+* `Spring Cloud Stream` - inter-service communication with rabbitmq or kafka (can be used to propagate changes from config server to all microservices)
-* Hystrix (Cirbuit Breaker) - netflix library to handle bad responses from other microservices
+* `Hystrix (Circuit Breaker)` - netflix library to handle bad responses from other microservices

 To work with eureka add this to your `pom.xml`
 ```